bpauwels/ocr-sqs-s3-ecs-cloudformation/README.md

 ## Overview

-This repository contains CloudFormation templates to delploy an example OCR service on AWS using ECS, SQS and S3
+This repository contains CloudFormation templates to deploy an example OCR service on AWS using ECS, SQS and S3

 The templates are based on the AWS reference architecture, see https://github.com/aws-samples/ecs-refarch-cloudformation